 “Why would they believe that?”

 I ponder this for a moment, thinking of something that would make sense to him.
 “You know all those people in your school who think pep rallies are awesome?”

 The teenage me nods knowingly, but then shakes his head in dismay.
 “How did all this happen?”

 “It happened over a long time.
 People just went along for the ride and then they were hooked.
 Remember those freaky propaganda films on drug addiction they made you watch in class last year?
 It turns out there’s a science to addiction, and the people who implemented Goobook have got it all figured out.
 Like any addiction, it starts as a fun escape.”

 “I’d never fall for that shit.”

 “Don’t worry, you won’t.
-But everyone else will.
+But everyone else will, so it doesn’t matter.
 It becomes the new normal, and that’s how the world around you will change.”

 “Can anything be done?”